-Researching highly competitive colleges through websites, books, and college fairs is an important part of any application process, but the best way to learn about a school is a visit to see the campus, the surrounding town, and the students who attend it in action.
-Colleges host campus tours led by students who are knowledgeable about campus life, information sessions featuring detailed outlines of the school's offerings and community, and - occasionally - overnight stays that allow you to get a sampling of both academic and social life at that particular school.
-It is inadvisable to visit a campus when most, if not all, of these events are not available (like on Sundays or during exam periods).
+Researching highly resourced colleges through websites, books, college fairs and visits is an important part of any application process.
+In normal times, colleges host walking tours led by students who are knowledgeable about campus life, information sessions featuring detailed outlines of the school's offerings and community, and, occasionally, overnight stays that allow you to get a sampling of both academic and social life at that particular school.
+During the Covid-19 era, however, many college campuses remain closed or have opened only partially, disrupting the normal activities.

 Visiting a school is important for two reasons.
 First and foremost, it allows you the opportunity to see the campus for yourself and determine whether or not it's a good fit, as well as the chance to ask questions that might not be easily answerable through the school website or viewbook.
 Secondly, scheduling a campus visit and admissions interview demonstrates that you are interested enough in the school to travel to campus and really consider the possibility of attending.
 Though many competitive colleges do not require interviews or visits for admission, it is highly recommended that you arrange both--particularly for schools you are seriously considering.

 The most important aspect of any campus visit is planning, which admissions offices make incredibly easy.
 Be sure to visit the college website and look at schedules for tours, information sessions, and interviews--as well as contact information if you have further questions.
 If you'd like to schedule a meeting with a particular person on campus (such as an academic department head or a sports team coach), the admissions office will provide the information you need.